Winnie-the-Pooh : Blood and Honey Review (2023)

 The killer Winnie the Pooh and Piglet designs are also embarrassingly low-budget, just two guys in cheap rubber masks, and the gore makeup is equally shoddy and the film is filled with unimaginative, poorly shot kill scenes.

-It's painfully predictable, especially once the action shifts to Hundred Acre Wood.
-Characters hear a noise, investigate, and then meet a poorly filmed demise in a repetitive cycle until the movie's over, and the less said about the acting, the better.
+It's painfully predictable too, especially once the action shifts to Hundred Acre Wood.
+Characters hear a noise, investigate, and then meet a poorly filmed demise in a repetitive cycle until the movie's over, and this pattern plays out over and over, with little variation or suspense, making it feel like the film is simply going through the motions.